Any business project cannot be said to be complete until you are able to sell it. To make the sale, you should be able to receive the payment.

 STRIPE_SECRET=sk_test_xxxxxxxxxxxxxx

-Next step, you need to set up the Stripe API key, to do this open or create the config/services.php file, and add or update the 'stripe' array:
+In the next step, you need to set up the Stripe API key.
+To do this, open or create the config/services.php file and add or update the ‘stripe' array:

 1